colourisgood/colourisgood.github.io/faq.markdown

 <span style="color:#4668d6;"><b>Please note that due to COVID-19 shipping delays may occur.
 Please allow 7-10 business days for the item(s) to be made and shipped.</b></span>

 **Where do you ship?**
-Currently we ship internationally, excluding the UK.
+Currently we only ship to Canada and United States.

+All orders within BC are free.

+Orders within the rest of Canada are $10.00, free if purchase is $140 and over.

+Orders to the United states is $20.00

-All orders will recieve a confirmaion email and be updated with a tracking number within 1-10 business days.
+All orders will recieve a confirmaion email and a tracking number within 1-10 business days.

 **Any additional duties and taxes incurred at customs are not included in the shipping cost and are the responsibility of the customer.**